-Internal Audit is an objective and independent activity, whose role is to help management achieve the Company's objectives by constantly improving the effectiveness of the Company's operations.
+Internal Audit is an objective and independent activity, whose role is to help management achieve the Company's objectives by constantly improving the effectiveness of the group's operations.
 It is responsible for evaluating management's approach to risk management and governance, with particular emphasis on systems of internal control.
-It investigates the manner in which the Company's processes and controls operate in order to assess their effectiveness in ensuring compliance with strategy and policies.
+It investigates the manner in which the group's processes and controls operate in order to assess their effectiveness in ensuring compliance with strategy and policies.

-Acasta's Internal Audit function covers all aspects of the Company's business.
+Acasta's Internal Audit function covers all aspects of the AEICL's business.
 In particular, it will consider:

 - Governance and business planning

 - Underwriting and policy administration

-- Claims handling and reserving
+- o Claims handling and reserving

-- o Investment
+- Investment

-- o Finance/Accounting
+- Finance/Accounting

-- o IT
+- \circ IT

-Acasta has outsourced the internal audit function to Price Waterhouse Coopers
+The group, through Acasta has outsourced the internal audit function to Price Waterhouse Coopers